 It’s a wonderful and rewarding process to adopt a child, whether you’re bringing a new child into your family or obtaining parental rights to a child you’ve already been the parent of.
-The process can bring a family closer together, but it’s important that parents know the requirements of adoption in Nebraska.
+The process can bring a family closer together, but it’s important that parents know the requirements of adoption in Lincoln, Nebraska.

 Types of Adoption in Nebraska